 She looked out the window, disappointed to see the sun already peeking over the horizon.
 There was no point in going back to bed now.
 Yawning and stretching some more, Sidonie walked back to her bedroom to reach the en suite.

-Another hour later, she had showered and put on some clothes, then come back at her desk with some coffee and peanut butter toasts.
+Another hour later, she had showered and put on some clothes, then come back to her desk with some coffee and two peanut butter toasts.
 Going over her case files, Sidonie was relieved to see nobody else had fallen out of scenario.
 She had just opened Marcus’s file to start writing her report when the alarm went off again.

-She turned it off instantly and this time, a message appeared in the chat window before she could start typing.
+She turned it off instantly, and this time, a message appeared in the chat window before she could start typing.

 Marcus: What the hell is going on?